Boretius, Susann, Prof. Dr.

 - 2013-2015: Head of the Molecular Imaging North Competence Center, Christian-Albrechts University of Kiel

-- 2015-today: Professor of Functional Imaging, Faculty of Biology and Psychology, Georg-August University Göttingen and head of the Functional Imaging Laboratory, German Primate Center, Göttingen
+- 2015-today: Professor of Functional Imaging, Faculty of Biology and Psychology, University of Göttingen and head of the Functional Imaging Laboratory, German Primate Center, Göttingen

 Major Research Interests